Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 3. Portugal and Spain: Other notable producers, with similar conditions.

-4. Canada: A growing industry in regions like Quebec where the conditions mimic those of European salt marshes.
+4. Canada is a growing industry in regions like Quebec, where industries mimic the Eult marshes.

 The Harvesting Process